Height:

 collapse.

-as fire raged in the upper floors, the
+However, as fire raged in the upper

-heat would have been gradually affecting
+floors, the heat would have been

-the behaviour of the remaining material.
+gradually affecting the behaviour of the

-As the planes had only recently taken
+had only recently taken off, the fire

-off, the fire would have been initially
+would have been initially fuelled by

-fuelled by large volumes of jet fuel,
+large volumes of jet fuel, creating

-creating potentially enormously high
+potentially enormously high

 temperatures.
 The strength of the steel